alimagdye/Portfolio/README.md

 # Portfolio
-A Portfolio for myself made using Next.js, React.js, TypeScript, Tailwind, Framer
+A Portfolio for me made using Next.js, React.js, TypeScript, Tailwind, Framer